jamespacileo/prompt-manager/project_documentation.md

 const promptManager = PromptManager.getInstance();

+// Ensure PromptManager is initialized before use await promptManager.initialize();

 /**
  * This file contains the implementation of various CLI commands for the Prompt Manager.
  * Each function represents a different command that can be executed from the command line.